dengking/programming-language/docs/C++/Idiom/Object-based-resource-management/Rule-of-zero-three-five/florianwolters-The-Rule-of-Zero/index.md

 ### Unmoveable (**UM**)

-- Declare the move constructor as deleted.
+1、Declare the move constructor as deleted.

 *Example:*